Systematic Repentance: a structured approach to change

 drag me down the Scale, but over the last several months I have noticed more how the Spirit is also working to persuade me to climb back up the Scale.

 He is more noticeable during the Level 4 -Irrational Conversation where he is often actively trying to persuade you to live in alignment with your values.
 But I have also begun to notice the warnings of the Holy Ghost between Level 2 and Level 3 on the Chemical Scale.
 In fact, I frequently receive a warning almost immediately before the Level 3 - "Dude!"
 Moment.
 This seems to be part of what Elder Boyd K. Packer meant when he said, "It is not expected that you go through life without making mistakes, but you will not make a major mistake without first being warned by the promptings of the Spirit.
-This promise applies to all members of the Church" (Counsel to Youth, October 2011 General Conference).
+This promise applies to all members of the Church" (Counsel to Youth, October 2011 General Conference).“No member of this Church—and that means each of you—will ever make a serious mistake without first being warned by the promptings of the Holy Ghost” (“How to Survive in Enemy Territory,” New Era, Apr.
+2012,

 I have found that this nudge, prompting, or reminder is usually a turning point in the battle.
 When I honor the prompting, I move closer to Level 0 and almost always win.
 When I fail to honor the prompting I drift into an Irrational Conversation and almost always lose.